BeaverHouse/aecheck-docs/v3_docs/guide.md

 #### Star Dream Encounter
 Shows recommendation for Star Dream Encounter.
 It shows:
-**Free characters, CC available, Owned Characters are prefiltered**
+**Free characters, Class Change available, Owned Characters are prefiltered**
 - Characters released within 1 year
 - Characters with buddy
 - AC / ES / AS / NS Characters.

-If You have no options for recommendation, it shows recommendation w/ CC available characters as a second option.
+If You have no options for recommendation, it shows recommendation w/ Class Change available characters as a second option.

 You can change option to show only recent styles or not.

 #### Treatise/Codex/Opus
 Shows recommendation for Treatise, Codex and Opus.
-It shows CC available characters with:
+It shows Class Change available characters with:
 - Characters released within 1 year
 - AC / ES / AS Characters.